Chicago Puppet Lab Application

 - Incubating more works of inspiring, boundary-breaking puppetry in Chicago

-The program accepts a small cohort of artists or artist groups for an 8-month, in person laboratory process led by Puppet Lab Co-Directors: Blair Thomas and Tom Lee.
-Lab artists participate in weekly meetings where artists share, discuss, meet deadlines and learn from one-another’s work as well as from expert guest artists.
+The program accepts 6-8 artists or artist groups for a 8-month, in person laboratory process led by Puppet Lab Co-Directors: Tom Lee and Grace Needlman.
+Lab artists participate in weekly meetings where artists share, discuss, meet deadlines, and learn from one-another’s work as well as from expert guest artists.
 Together all contribute to the advancement of the cohort’s work.
-The program culminates with a mini-festival of live Work-in-Progress Showings ~15-20 minutes in length at a Chicago location TBD.
+The program culminates with a mini-festival of live works-in-progress ~15-20 minutes in length in Chicago.
 The Chicago International Puppet Theater Festival provides participants with video and photo documentation of their work, technical support, stage management, and marketing support for the final showing, and each project receives a stipend of $350.

 Artists may apply with projects in any stage of development.
 This program is intended for the development of live works for theatrical presentation.
 Puppetry is inherently interdisciplinary, and we are especially excited to support projects that push the boundaries of puppetry.
 Proposed projects can include pre-recorded elements, but should be primarily live performances.
 Artists are encouraged to apply with original scripts or devised projects rather than restaging existing scripts.
 Proposed works should be designed for the stage rather than community-based, promenade, spectacle, or classroom settings.